Ph.D. Student Positions

 CAPCSD has a long history of supporting student education through the scholarship program.
 The scholarships target both prospective professionals and academics in audiology, speech-language pathology, and hearing/speech/language science.
-In 2019, CAPCSD distributed over $150,000 in scholarship support.
+CAPCSD has distributed over $1 million dollars of scholarship support.

 Frances J. Laven Scholarship

 As co-owner of CAPCSD's first management company, Frances Laven was instrumental in organizing the Council's administrative and procedural foundations, beginning in 1989.
 From 2002 to 2013, Ms. Laven served as the Executive Director for CAPCSD and facilitated the growth of the Council and its many activities.
 As her duties continued to expand, she met her responsibilities with poise and an openness to the development of CAPCSD and its member programs.
 Her leadership exemplified outstanding service to both CAPCSD and the discipline of communication sciences and disorders.
 All who came into contact with her, particularly Board members, became enamored with personal yet professional style in handling all CAPCSD issues, big or small.

 The Frances J. Laven award was initiated in 2014 when Ms. Laven retired from her position with CAPCSD.
 "Service" was the focus of the award to reflect her tireless efforts in forwarding the efforts of CAPCSD and the discipline.

 In honor of Frances Laven, CAPCSD is funding up to ten (10) student scholarships to recognize exemplary student service.